-We‘ve compiled an in-depth guide to creating a trustworthy sales forecast -- rather than a wish-cast.
+We‘ve compiled an in-depth guide to creating an accurate sales forecast—rather than a wish-cast.
 Read on, and don’t miss the sales forecasting template we've included at the end.

 - Sales Forecasting Template

-A sales forecast is an in-depth report that predicts what a salesperson, team, or company will sell in a given time period -- weekly, monthly, quarterly, or annually.
+A sales forecast is an in-depth report that predicts what a salesperson, team, or company will sell weekly, monthly, quarterly, or annually.
 Sales forecasts are typically created using past performance data.

 Sales forecasts also come into play for a number of decisions, from hiring and resource management to goal-setting and budgeting.